FoxGroveMedia/CampsiteWebsite/src/pages/docs/template-languages/index.md

 title: Template Languages
 subtitle: Getting Started
 layout: docs.njk
-description: Learn about the different template languages supported by Campsite and how to use them in your projects.
+description: Learn about the different template languages supported by CampsiteJS and how to use them in your projects.
 ---

-> Campsite supports multiple template languages to help you build your static site the way you want.
-This guide will introduce you to the available template languages and how to use them in your Campsite projects.
+> CampsiteJS supports multiple template languages to help you build your static site the way you want.
+This guide will introduce you to the available template languages and how to use them in your CampsiteJS projects.

 ### Supported Template Languages
 1. **Nunjucks**: A powerful templating engine with a rich feature set, including template inheritance, macros, and filters.
 Nunjucks is the default template language in Campsite.